ion727/C/sorting-algorithms/README.md

 4. The program measures and prints the runtime of the sorting operation.

 ## Files:
-- `merge_sort.c`: The main C file containing the merge sort algorithm implementation.
+- `merge-sort.c`: The main C file containing the merge sort algorithm implementation.
+- `merge-sort`: The compiled binary of `merge-sort.c`.

 ## Code Breakdown: